 Though we are not a signatory to the Equator Principles as we are not an active participant in project financing, we seek to apply the general Equator Principle guidelines to transactions where applicable.

 Our Due Diligence Guidelines

 In addition to the firm-wide review process, we equip teams in sensitive sectors with due diligence guidelines and training to evaluate new business opportunities effectively.
 This includes background on current ESG issues and sensitivities in the sector, and potential questions to discuss with a company.
-We have due diligence guidelines that span nine sectors and six subsectors.
+We have due diligence guidelines that span eight sectors and six subsectors.
 The following provides an overview of transactions that were reviewed by EMG in 2012.

 We recognize that risk management and business selection decisions are complex and often have to take into account potential trade-offs.
 When we identify potentially significant ESG issues, we prefer to address the issue by working with the client.
 Through such engagement, we believe we can contribute to a better outcome for the environment and local communities, and facilitate sustainable development.
 We also believe this serves the best interest of our clients.
 Where such engagement is not feasible and the transaction involves potentially material environmental damage, significant social issues or unacceptable risks that directly conflict with the firm’s policy, we will forgo the assignment.